On this page

 (95 × $1.00) + (15 × $0.75) = $106.25 per month

-If you enable Additional Backup Copies for your cluster, you incur charges for additional storage in other regions.
+Enabling Additional Backup Copies for your cluster, and using additional storage in other regions.
 For example, if you copy all of your backups to one additional region, you pay for approximately twice the storage: an amount for your standard backup, and approximately the same amount for your copies stored in the other region (storage costs vary by region).

 Google Cloud Platform